 Difference Between a Media Center and TV Stand

-When decorating their living room, people often wonder if there is a difference between a media center and a TV stand.
+When decorating their living room or home theater, people often wonder if there is a difference between a media center and a TV stand.
 Although many use the terms interchangeably, there are a few key distinctions.
 If you spend a lot of time in this room, it's important to choose the one that will work best for your space and lifestyle.

 Media centers, also known as wall units or entertainment centers: